pjox/portizs/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Msc in Mathmatics"
+  course = "MSc in Mathmatics"
   institution = "Aix-Marseille Université" year = 2017